-The Corporation is authorized to issue an unlimited number of Common Shares and preferred shares ("Preferred Shares"), issuable in series, of which 69,076,328 Common Shares and no Preferred Shares are issued and outstanding as at the date of this AIF.
-The Corporation has also issued debentures in the principal amount of \$4,000,000.
+The Corporation is authorized to issue an unlimited number of Common Shares and preferred shares ("Preferred Shares"), issuable in series (none of which exist as at the date of this AIF), of which 69,076,328 Common Shares and no Preferred Shares are issued and outstanding as at the date of this AIF.
+The Corporation has also issued debentures in the principal amount of \$3,500,000.